dmcwo/Moon/_publications/2017-02-23-acrl-students-lead-the-library.md

 apa: |
     In Arnold-Garza, S., & In Tomlinson, C. (2017).
 Students lead the library: The importance of student contributions to the academic library.
 ---
-Coming soon.

-Chapter 5: Community Collections: Nurturing Student Curators in Arnold-Garza, S., & In Tomlinson, C. (2017).
-[Students lead the library: The importance of student contributions to the academic library.](http://www.worldcat.org/oclc/971333311)

-Sara Arnold-Garza and Carissa Tomlinson (editors)